mflatt/expander/README.txt

  % racket bootstrap-run.rkt -c <dir>

    Runs the expander to load itself from source.
-Expanded and compiled modules are stored in <dir>, somewhat like bytecode files, but there's not automatically dependency tracking; throw away <dir> if the expander or any source changes.
+Expanded and compiled modules are stored in <dir>, somewhat like bytecode files.
+   Dependency tarcking doesn't take into account the expander itself, so throw away <dir> if the expander changes in a way that you want reflected in compilation results.

  % racket run.rkt -c <dir> -l <module-path>
  % racket run.rkt -c <dir> -t <file-path-for-module>